dekuNukem/Nintendo_Switch_Reverse_Engineering/spi_flash_notes.md

 00008030: 0040 0040 0e00 fcff e0ff 3b34 3b34 3b34] ; Motion Control Calibration data
 ```

-## x010000 Over-The-Air Firmware
+## x010000 Broadcom PatchRAM (OTA FW update)
-Valid areas for OTA FW updates are DS1 `@x10000` and DS2 `@x28000`.
+Valid areas for PatchRAM are DS1 `@x10000` and DS2 `@x28000`.

 Which one is loaded is decided by matching the OTA Signature Magic at `x1FF4`.
 If it matches, it checks the DS2 offset at `x1FFC` and loads OTA in DS2, otherwise it loads DS1 which is pointed by `x03B3` at static section.

-Normally the firmware at `x010000` is older.
+Normally the PatchRAM size for Joy-Con is max 96KB, but if the code fits RAM, it can go higher and itt can be updated through UART and Bluetooth.

-Maximum size for OTA Firmware is 96KB.
+It patches ROM and RAM and keeps all the customized code for Joy-Con proprietary protocol, hw configuration, internal communication, patches from Broadcom, etc.

-It keeps the Joy-Con application code and patches to the actual firmware.
+It uses records defined, by a uint8_t record type, a uint16LE size and data[size].
+There's no checksum, so, user can modify it and it will load, if the modifications were correct, otherwise it will bootloop.
+The currently known records are 0x40 (BD_ADDR), 0x08 (patches ROM) and 0x0A (patches RAM).

-It can be updated through UART and Bluetooth.
+The PatchRAM (OTA FW) is not to be confused with the actual ROM firmware (848KB) of BCM20734.

-The OTA FW is not to be confused with the actual Firmware in the 848KB ROM of BCM20734.
+For a parser or an ida loader check [shuffle2's nxpad](https://github.com/shuffle2/nxpad).

 ## Analog stick factory and user calibration

 3 groups of 3 bytes.

-The general code to decode each 3 byte group into uint16t_t is:
+The general code to decode each 3 byte group into uint16_t is:
 ```
 uint16_t data[6]
 data[0] = (stick_cal[1] << 8) & 0xF00 | stick_cal[0];